Steeplechase (horse racing): Steeplechasing by country

-Europe

 Great Britain and Ireland

 In Great Britain and Ireland, "steeplechase" only refers to one branch of jump racing.

 Collectively, Great Britain and Ireland account for over 50% of all jump races worldwide, carding 4,800 races over fences in 2008.
 Jump racing in Great Britain and Ireland is officially known as National Hunt racing.

 France

 French jump racing is similar to British and Irish National Hunt races, with a few notable differences.
 Hurdles are not collapsible, being more akin to small brush fences.
 Chases often have large fences called bullfinches, a large hedge up to 8 ft tall that horses have to jump through rather than over.
 There are also a larger number of cross-country chases where horses have to jump up and down banks, gallop through water, jump over stone walls as well as jump normal chasing fences.

 Unlike in most countries where nearly all of the horses used for jump racing are thoroughbreds, many of the horses in French jump racing are AQPS (Autre Que Pur Sang), a breed of horse now known as "French Chasers" developed in France crossing thoroughbreds with saddle horses and other local breeds.
 These horses have competed and won the Grand National, the Cheltenham Gold Cup and the Pardubice.

 Auteuil in Paris is the best known racecourse in France for French jump racing, with the biggest jumps, along with Pau.
 The Grand Steeple Grade I race is held at Auteuil in June.